-Yes, sometimes you have to hold certain people in your life to a certain level of expectation, but for this is reserved for those closest to you.
+Yes, sometimes you have to hold certain people in your life to a certain level of expectation, but this is reserved for those closest to you.
 Even then, remember that they’re only human.

 Most people have no standards or don’t enforce them.
 Without standards, a person does what is easiest instead of what is best.

 If you want to become a better person, you must accept that the best view comes after the hardest climb.
-You have to embrace a challenging life style because, ironically enough, it’s the only life style that will make your life worth living.
+You have to embrace a challenging lifestyle because, ironically enough, it’s the only lifestyle that will make your life worth living.

 Your standards determine what you eat, where you live, and how you interact with the world.
 Your life is a constant display of the standards you hold yourself to.

-A high quality of life is enviable because it’s not easily attainable.
+High quality of life is enviable because it’s not easily attainable.
 When everyone else wants to coast through life, happy to survive, you must work through life, doing the best job you possibly can.

 Most people are self-centered.
 They believe the universe is focused on them.
 Some even believe they’re personally blessed by God.

-This attitude may benefit them when things are going well, but this also causes a person to take everything that happens to them personally, as if life has nothing better to do than harass them.
+This attitude may benefit them when things are going well, but this also causes a person to take everything that happens to them personally as if life has nothing better to do than harass them.

 You must understand that an unfortunate side effect of living in the universe is that bad things will happen to you simply because you exist.
 However, the universe is completely impersonal and impartial.